swisscom-blockchain/training-ethereum-01-hello-world/README.md

 ## Task 4

 Goal: Whenever somebody wants to write a record, the sender has to pay a fee of 0.001 Ether.
-The fee should be directly be sent to the address: `0xa38d3a2dc70a0c4e713612901ac90ae81f254ab5`.
+The fee should directly be sent to the address: `0xa38d3a2dc70a0c4e713612901ac90ae81f254ab5`.

 Tasks:

-- Records are only written in the smart contract if 0.001 Ether is added or more
+- Records are only written in the smart contract if 0.001 Ether is added or more.
 - If too much Ether was sent the rest will be rewarded to the sender.
 - Create a test file to test the function.
 Write at least three test methods (not enough Ether, Exact amount of Ether, too much Ether).